-The B rating is for the USPC member who is interested in becoming proficient in all phases of riding and horse care.
-The B is able to ride experienced horses with confidence and control on the flat, over fences and in the open.
-Bs should be able to ride and care for another person's experienced horse.
-The B understands and is able to explain the reasons for what he or she is doing and teaches younger members.
+The B Rating is for the active horseman and Pony Club member who is interested in acquiring further knowledge and proficiency in riding.
+The B is able to ride experienced mounts with confidence and control.
+The B should be able to ride and care for another person's experienced mount, maintaining proper mental and physical condition without undoing any of the mount's education.
+The B understands and is able to explain the reasons for what he or she is doing and to contribute to the education of younger Pony Club members.